 - Base station.
 Base stations, also known as master stations, are installed outdoors near the gate.
-Guests use base stations to call the resident they’re visiting so they can speak with them.
+Guests use base stations to call the residents they’re visiting so they can speak with them.

 - Substation.
 Substations are the hardware that residents use to speak to guests.
 Properties can have different substation configurations.
 For example, some properties might direct all visitor requests to a central security office or front desk.
 Other properties install substation hardware in every resident’s unit.
-Another popular choice is connecting a tenant’s landline or cell phone number to the gate telephone entry system.
-This way, when the tenant receives a call from a visitor, they can simply press ‘9’ on their telephone to open the gate.
+Another popular choice is connecting tenants via a landline, phone number, or mobile app.
+This way, when the tenant receives a call from a visitor, they can simply press ‘9’ or their mobile app to open the gate.

 - Gate release.
-You’ll need to connect the entry system to a gate release device to enable tenants to remotely open the gate.
+You’ll need to connect the entry system to a gate release device to enable tenants to open the gate remotely.
 Many properties have motorized gates, which either slide or swing open.
 This ensures that a visitor doesn’t have to manually open the gate.

 How does a gate telephone entry system work?